 Ms. Ung received a bachelor's degree of law (LL.B.) from Brunel University in the U.K. in July 1991, a master's degree of law (LL.M.) in Chinese and Comparative Law from the City University of Hong Kong in November 2001, and has been on the executive master's degree of business administration (EMBA) from Said Business School at the University of Oxford since January 2017.
 Ms. Ung became an advocate and solicitor in Singapore in May 1994, and a solicitor in Hong Kong in May 1997.
 She is also a recipient of the Hong Kong Chief Executive's Commendation for Community Service Award in July 2015.

-Ms. Shing Mo Han, Yvonne (alias Mrs. Yvonne Law) (盛慕嫻) ("Mrs. Yvonne Law"), BBS, JP, aged 68, is an independent non-executive Director.
-Mrs. Yvonne Law participates in the decision-making on major issues concerning the Company through the Board.
-Mrs. Yvonne Law is the chairperson of the Audit Committee.
+Mr. Wong Yu Shan Eugene (王宇山) ("Mr. Wong"), aged 55, is an independent non-executive Director.
+Mr. Wong is the chairperson of the Audit Committee.